maragraziani/ConceptAttribution/README.md

 <li>https://nucleisegmentationbenchmark.weebly.com/dataset.html

 # Regression Concept Vectors: RCV-tool library
+With this library you will be able to apply concept attribution to your task.
+The main steps are:
+1. Extraction of concept measures
+2. Finding the vector representing the concept in the activation space
+3. Generating concept-based explanations

-With this library you will be able to extract basic concepts representing color and texture from the images in your data.
+extract basic concepts representing color and texture from the images in your data.
 See the functions:
 <li> get_color_measure(image, mask=None, type=None, verbose=True)
 <li> get_texture_measure(image, mask=None, type=None, verbose=True)